-But his indisputable skill is also due to the self-denial, the study of texts and musical genres, the hard work in the studio.
-From 2003 to 2014 he worked on television, alongside Pietro Chiambretti.
-First to 7 in the program "Markette", then to Canale 5 with the various formats proposed by the Piedmontese conductor: from Chiambretti Night to Chiambretti Grand Hotel.
+But her indisputable skill is also due to the self-denial, the study of texts and musical genres, the hard work in the studio.
+From 2003 to 2014 she worked on television, alongside Pietro Chiambretti.
+First in the program "Markette", then on Canale 5 with the various formats proposed by the conductor: from Chiambretti Night to Chiambretti Grand Hotel.
 Vhedale sang covers of great artists, such as Shade or Michael Jackson.

-Four years ago, he decided it was time to change his life.
-He began working on his own album and published it with a title declaring all his love for Sardinia: "Afrosarda".
+Four years ago, she decided it was time to change her life.
+She began working on his own album and published it with a title declaring all her love for Sardinia: "Afrosarda".

 We chatted with Vhelade Bale Mura during the soundcheck of the concert, which was hugely successful.
-The attentive spectators have most applauded him, even by the yachts moated behind the stage of the Watefront Costa Smeralda, and many have danced overwhelmed by the passion of his voice.
+The attentive spectators have most applauded her, even by the yachts moated behind the stage of the Watefront Costa Smeralda, and many have danced overwhelmed by the passion of her voice.

-Next to Vhelade was grandma, Grazia Ferretti, a woman of Tuscan origin who lived in Samugheo for 55 years, a country of which the singer's mother originates.
-"If I know the Emerald Coast?
-Absolutely yes-Vhelade responds-.
+Next to Vhelade was grandma, Grazia Ferretti, a woman of Tuscan origin who lived in Samugheo for 55 years, a town of which the singer's mother originates.
+"If I know Costa Smeralda?
+Absolutely yes - Vhelade replies -.
 In the past years I have worked for a magnate from a Middle East state.
-And then, as a Sardinian, I can not but know this magnificent place.
+And then, as a Sardinian, I can not know this magnificent place.
 I was born in Milan, but I grew up in Cagliari and every time I go back to Sardinia, well, I get back the Sardinian accent.
 Do you hear? "

 Indeed, the Sardinian accent is felt (on the stage will claim this membership) but when he sings his voice assumes shades so insightful and intense as not to betray any dialectal inflection.
-"I was born to two" crazy "parents-says the young-.
-My father's artist, my mother too. were very little together; Then my mother tied herself to a circus. "
+"I was born from to two" crazy "parents-says the young-.
+My father's artist, my mother too.
+Then my mother tied herself to a circus. "